 4. Using Collage as an Effective Method to Create Unique and Expressive Art (click here to find out why collage is so powerful and how you can use it to your advantage)

-Why Making Time for Your Own Photos is Important (and Not That Difficult to Do)
+Why Making Time for Your Own Photos is Important (and Not That Hard to Do)

-Tips to Produce Photos That Will Lead to Great Artwork
+Tips to Produce Photos to Use as Art References

 Do you like to draw/paint portraits?
 Animals?
 Landscapes?
 Indoor scenery?
 Still lifes?
 The way you prepare for your photoshoots will obviously vary depending on your subject of preference, but I will give you a few ideas that will help you produce photos quickly and easily.